delannoy/cms-das-lumi-short-exercise/_episodes/01-introduction.md

 > * The total production cross section of Standard Model Higgs boson at $$ \sqrt{s} = 13 \mathrm{TeV} $$ can be slightly underestimated as $$ \approx 50 \mathrm{pb} $$ ([see table 11.2 in the 2022 PDG](https://pdg.lbl.gov/2022/reviews/rpp2022-rev-higgs-boson.pdf))
 >
 > What is the rate of Higgs production at CMS?
-> Vote for the corect answer in the [short lumi exercise Mattermost channel](https://mattermost.web.cern.ch/cmsdaslpc2022/pl/ug8kin56kpg17q7r3339fb8rua).
+> Vote for the corect answer in the [short lumi exercise Mattermost channel](https://mattermost.web.cern.ch/cmsdaslpc2024/pl/doo37wz5wpy3zyrxgpj1oq8tnw).
 >
 > $$ \frac{d\mathrm{N_{Higgs}}}{dt} = \mathcal{L}_{inst}^{\mathrm{peak}} \cdot \sigma_{\mathrm{Higgs}}^{\mathrm{total}} $$
 >
 <!--
+/poll "1.1 What is the rate of Higgs production at CMS?"
+"100 Hz" "0.01 Hz" "1 Hz"
 > > ## Solution
 > > $$ \approx 0.02 \mathrm{pb^{-1} s^{-1}} \times 50 \mathrm{pb} \approx 1 \mathrm{Hz} $$
 > {: .solution}